 While nothing will quite compare to visiting the Louvre in Paris, for a weekend away in Europe, you won’t have the time or energy to wade through 35,000 objects.
 Instead, on a Sunday morning in Basel, my friend and I managed a peaceful 3 hours walking through an amazing collection of art at the Kunstmuseum.
 Take a look specifically at the Rodin sculptures scattered around the museum halls.
 No lines, no overcrowding – just hang your coat on the coat rack and go.

 We’ve all been there – wasting precious weekend hours figuring out if it’s better to get the 24 hour pass, 48 hour pass, bus only, train only, group discount….etc etc. Who has time?
-This weekend in Basel, my friend and I booked a hotel and was told that with the reservation, we were given a Mobility Pass for the entire weekend.
+This weekend in Basel, my friend and I booked a hotel and were told that a Mobility Pass for the was included that covered transport for the entire weekend.
 Not only did the city have an amazing tram system that could get you anywhere in the city centre within 15 minutes, it was entirely FREE.
 No hassle with tickets and passes and wasting time.
 Just pick up your Mobility Pass from your hotel and you’re off.

 Bars and Restaurants

-From quaint wine bars to hidden lunch spots and large brasseries for Sunday afternoon roasts, we had our fair share of great food and drink.
-Best yet, was no long lines, no reservations that needed to be made – just walk in and grab a seat.
+From quaint wine bars to hidden lunch spots and large brasseries for Sunday afternoon roasts, we had our fair share of great food and drink options.
+Best yet, there were no long lines, no reservations that needed to be made – just walk in and grab a seat.
 When you only have a weekend away, you just don’t have time to be waiting an hour or two for a meal.
 Highlights include Sunday dinner at Brasserie Baselstab and a nice evening glass of wine at Rosario’s Lo Spuntino.

-So, by all means, if you have two weeks to spend in one of the larger European cities, then you have all the time in the world to spend waiting in lines and taking in guided tours and the endless transport systems.
+So, by all means, if you have a week or two to spend in one of the larger European cities, then you have all the time in the world to spend waiting in lines and taking in guided tours and the endless transport systems.
 But, if it’s a weekend away you’re looking for, Basel has everything to offer – minus the hassle.
 Take my word for it.